MathiasSchindler/monacc/docs/browser.md

 Date: 2025-12-20

-This document specifies a minimalist, syscall-only, text-mode web browser for monacc.
+This document specifies (and tracks) a minimalist, syscall-only, text-mode web browser for monacc.

 The goal is *not* to re-create a full `lynx`/`links`, but to get a useful “debugging browser” for the monacc VM:

 - Fetch `http(s)://…` pages
 - Render a readable text approximation
 - Extract and list links
-- Follow links interactively
+- Follow links interactively (planned; WP5)

 Constraints: same as the rest of monacc tools: